booboo-at-gluga-de/TLS4Developers_Workshop/README.md

 ## Chapter B: Using Certificates of an Official CA

 You will do similar exercises here as in chapter A, but with certifcates from an official CA. Differnce is: Browsers and other HTTPS clients have these CA certificates in their truststore by default: No need to trust them explicitly.
-And you will learn about intermediate certificates, also called chain certificates.
+Additionally you will learn about intermediate certificates, also called chain certificates.

 ### Additional Prerequisites